sgeier/sgeier-discourse-theme-component-inline-hearting/readme.md

 ## Features

-- Support for liking images
+- Like paragraphs or entire list entries or even images
-- Simple validation checks and tooltips to inform
+- Simple validation checks and tooltips to inform the user if a heart can be applied or not

 ## Installation